veeto

 Key Takeaways

-• Establishes an independent Office of Developmental Services Ombudsperson to monitor regional center services.
+• Establishes an independent Developmental Services Ombudsperson with immediate effect.

 Get Involved